th2-net/th2-docs/README.md

 ## Test website

 You can run any configuration with Cypress UI.
-To start it:
+To start:

 ```shell
 npm run cypress:open
 ```

-After test is complete report will be created in `cypress/results`.
+After the test is complete report will be created in `cypress/results`.

 ### Development

-To test docs website in development mode you should run development server firstly:
+To test docs website in development mode, first run the development server:

 ```shell
 npm run dev
 ```

-Then run `development.cy.ts` spec from UI or by executing:
+Then, run `development.cy.ts` spec from UI or by executing:

 ```shell
 npm run cypress:test-dev